Gail Cobb: Death

-Late in the morning of Friday, September 20, 1974, around 10:30 am, two men, John Curtis Dortch, a 29-year-old Howard University graduate and former U.S. Army soldier from Silver Spring, Maryland, and John William Bryant, a 24-year-old man from Washington, D.C., began making their way to the Eastern Liberty Federal Savings and Loan bank at 21st and L Streets NW, disguised as construction workers, and each carrying a loaded sawed-off shotgun and handgun.
+At around 10:30 am on September 20, 1974, John Curtis Dortch, a 29-year-old Howard University graduate and former U.S. Army soldier from Silver Spring, Maryland, and John William Bryant, a 24-year-old man from Washington, D.C., began making their way to the Eastern Liberty Federal Savings and Loan bank at 21st and L Streets NW, disguised as construction workers, and each carrying a loaded sawed-off shotgun and handgun.
 They intended to rob the bank.

 Two plainclothes police officers were alerted of the robbery in advance, and saw the two men on the street.
 The officers stopped them and asked them for identification, before the would-be robbers could even get inside the bank.
 The two men ran off in separate directions.
-Cobb was still on probationary duty six months out of the academy and was assigned to foot patrol duty downtown, a block away from the bank.
+Cobb, who had graduated from the police academy only six months earlier, was still on probationary duty a block from the bank.
 Cobb, who was writing a traffic ticket at the time, was told by a citizen that they saw an armed man run into a garage.
 Cobb followed the suspect and confronted him inside the garage as he was in the process of changing out of his disguise.
 Cobb ordered the man to place his hands on the wall.
 As she called for assistance over her radio, the suspect spun around and fired a single gunshot at Cobb at close range.
 The bullet went through Cobb's wrist, shattering a wristwatch that was given to her by her mother as a birthday present, continued through her police radio, where it then penetrated her heart.
 Cobb died at the scene at 20th Street and L Street, NW, and responding officers arrested the suspect at the scene.

 Gail Cobb served in Washington, D.C., the Nation's Capital, as a uniformed federal police officer of the Metropolitan Police Department for less than one year.
 She was the first female MPDC officer to be killed in the line of duty, as well as the first African American female law enforcement officer to be killed in the line of duty in the United States.
-She is survived by her son, Damon Demetrius Cobb, and is buried at Lincoln Memorial Cemetery in Suitland, Maryland, near the border between Washington, D.C., and Prince George's County, Maryland.
+She is buried at Lincoln Memorial Cemetery in Suitland, Maryland, near the border between Washington, D.C., and Prince George's County, Maryland.